aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 An epoch in the Aptos blockchain is defined as a duration of time, in seconds, during which a number of blocks are voted on by the validators, the validator set is updated, and the rewards are distributed to the validators.

 :::tip Epoch on Mainnet
-The Aptos mainnet epoch is set as 3600 seconds (one hour).
+The Aptos mainnet epoch is set as 7200 seconds (two hours).
 :::

 ### Triggers at the epoch start